spacestudio/ngKit/readme.md

 `npm install ngkit`

 ### Import ngKit
-Simply import ngKitModule into your AppModule and provide your configuration to the `forRoot` method.
+Simply import NgKitModule into your AppModule and provide your configuration to the `forRoot` method.

 ``` ts
 @NgModule({